reshmabidikar/slate/source/includes/_catalog.md

 ### Retrieve the catalog as JSON

 This endpoint retrieves the Catalog for a requested date in JSON format.
+If there are multiple versions, the latest version with an effective date not later than the requested date is returned.
+If the effective date for all versions is greater than the requested date, the earliest version is returned.

 **HTTP Request**